 - Teams disagree about status.
 Each system has its own version of open, closed, complete, blocked, ready, or approved.

-For a narrower comparison focused specifically on CRM, PSA, and help desk workflows, see Separate CRM, PSA, and Help Desk Tools vs. a Unified Platform.
+For a narrower comparison focused specifically on CRM, professional services automation (PSA), and help desk workflows, see Separate CRM, PSA, and Help Desk Tools vs. a Unified Platform.

 A single platform is not always the best choice.
 Multiple tools may still be right when specialization matters more than consolidation.